stefanpgd/stefanpgd/README.md

 ---
 ### Hey There 👋
 ### Welcome to my GitHub profile.
-My name is Stefan Pijnacker and my main occupation is **Game Development/Programming**.
+My name is Stefan Pijnacker and my main occupation is **Game Development**.

 - 👨‍💻 C++ & C# Developer, Graphics APIs: Directx 12 and OpenGL
-- 🔍 **Computer Graphics Researcher** at Traverse Research
+- 🔍 Junior Graphics Programmer Intern at Massive Entertainment - Ubisoft
-- 🎮 I’m studying Game Technologies at **Breda University of Applied Sciences**.
+- 🎮 I’m studying Game Technologies at Breda University of Applied Sciences.
 - 💫 Working on smaller projects in my free time, most of them are for research, they can be found among my public repositories.

 ---